moabukar/golang-learning/README.md

 - go install (compiles the program & builds it)

-- go mod tidy
+- go mod tidy (remove unused dependencies)

-- go get
+- go get (changes required version of of a dependency or adds a new dependency)

 - go test